top of page

 The Phoenix was the first ship built in Alaska by the Russians and began sailing in 1794.
 Now Seward’s port is home to both freight and cruise ships.

 Seward is getting a new passenger dock replacement which will be ready in Spring 2026.
-It will have shore power which allows cruise ships to get electricity from the land instead of producing itself which helps with the environment.
-The new dock will allow two cruise ships to dock at the same time, including Royal Caribbean’s Quantum Class which is great for multi-generational families (the Quantum class ships is what I cruised to Alaska with Royal Caribbean)
+It will have shore power which allows cruise ships to connect to the local electrical grid instead of running their own engines, which is much better for the environment, The new dock will allow two cruise ships to dock at the same time, including Royal Caribbean’s Quantum Class which is great for multi-generational families (the Quantum class ships is what I cruised to Alaska with Royal Caribbean)

 The port in Seward will be used by Royal Caribbean Group (Royal Caribbean, Celebrity Cruise Lines, and Silversea).